Ready to dive into the Scion xB’s best and worst years?

 Scion xB Generations

 But what made the xB tick?
 It wasn’t just about looks.
-This little powerhouse packed a punch with its fuel efficiency and surprisingly spacious cabin.
+This compact powerhouse packed a punch with its fuel efficiency and unexpectedly spacious cabin.
 Whether you were hauling friends or cargo, the xB had you covered.

 Generation | Years |